 West Australian agricultural cropping systems have wheat straw in abundance and at the moment we are not utilising this resource to our and our communities’ advantage.
 Wheat straw for bioenergy is a feasible option and Energy Farmers is working to develop projects that use wheat straw for bioenergy.

 Most farmers in Western Australia are cropping year in year out.
 Wheat, canola and lupins grown in rotation gives farmers the option of using alternative chemicals to take out weeds however, chemical resistance is still an issue.
 Burning crop residue is one option that farmers have to break that weed seed cycle but this is where we are missing the opportunity, the straw is literally going up in smoke.

 When talking about burning we are only speaking about burning the harvest rows, not the whole paddock.
-During harvest farmers direct the straw coming off the sieves and rotors into a narrow row and then come back in April and burn these rows.
-Harvest trials carried out by Energy Farmers in 2011/12 show that straw yields of 1 tonne of straw for every 1 tonne of grain are achievable by bailing this harvest row with a conventional baler.
+During harvest farmers direct the straw coming off the sieves and rotors into a narrow row and then come back in March or April and burn these rows.
+Harvest trials carried out by Energy Farmers in 2011/12 in Mullewa show that straw yields of 1 tonne of straw for every 1 tonne of grain are achievable by bailing this harvest row with a conventional baler.

 Capturing the resource

 While conventional bailing is OK, we believe the best option to capture the resource is with the Glenvar Bale Direct.
 The Glenvar system is a baler connected to the back of the harvester.
 The system uses a belt to move the material from the harvester to the baler where it is baled normally.
 We understand the concerns farmers have with this system.
 Balers are complex, need skilled operators and using the system will probably slow down harvest.
 However, the advantage of using the system is that residue and weeds are collected in a one pass operation.